Drug Crimes Your Defense Starts Here

 Houston Drug Crime Attorney

-In Texas, drug offenses are taken extremely seriously.
-Possession, sale, transportation, or cultivation of any controlled substance is often prosecuted heavily, and convictions can carry lengthy sentences.
-Depending on the nature of your charges, you could be facing years in prison and a hefty fine.
+In Texas, authorities take drug offenses very seriously.
+Possession, sale, transportation, or cultivation of any controlled substance often leads to aggressive prosecution, and convictions can result in lengthy sentences.
+Depending on your charges, you could face years in prison and significant fines.

-I understand how serious these types of charges are, and I provide aggressive representation to defend the rights of my clients.
-As a board-certified criminal defense attorney, I have gained considerable experience and demonstrated a high level of proficiency in this area of law.
+I know how serious these charges are, and I offer determined representation to protect my clients’ rights.
+As a board-certified criminal defense attorney, I have developed substantial experience and demonstrated advanced skill in this area of law.

-I have managed numerous drug offense cases and bring a wealth of knowledge and skill when it comes to defending my clients against drug-related charges.
-I work directly with clients to provide individualized attention throughout each case.
+I have handled many drug offense cases and bring in-depth knowledge and practical ability to defend my clients against drug-related charges.
+I work directly with clients to ensure each case receives personalized attention from start to finish.

 Understanding Drug Crime Charges in Texas

-Texas has some of the toughest drug laws in the country, with severe penalties for those convicted.
-Drug crimes fall into several categories, including possession, distribution, manufacturing, and trafficking.
-The specific charges and penalties depend on factors such as the type and quantity of drugs involved, prior criminal history, and whether minors were involved.
+Texas enforces some of the nation’s toughest drug laws, imposing severe penalties on those convicted.
+Drug crimes fall under several categories, including possession, distribution, manufacturing, and trafficking.
+Charges and penalties depend on factors such as the drug type, quantity, prior criminal record, and whether minors were involved.

 Common Drug-Related Offenses Include:

-• Drug Possession – Being caught with illegal substances for personal use.
+• Drug Possession – Possessing illegal substances for personal use.

-• Possession with Intent to Distribute – Carrying drugs in a way that suggests plans to sell or distribute.
+• Possession with Intent to Distribute – Carrying drugs in a manner that suggests plans to sell or distribute.

 • Drug Trafficking – Transporting or selling controlled substances.